publish-site/docs/docs/quick-start.md

     ![GitHub actions secret](img/docs.avif)
     Paste the contents of client.key to PRIVKEY secret
     ![GitHub actions privkey](img/privkey.avif)
-    And paste the contents of client.pem to CERT secret For more advanced configuration and it's properties go to [Action configuration](config/action.md)
+For more advanced configuration and it's properties go to [Action configuration](config/action.md)